shahidk550/codingTasks/README.md

 <img width="299" alt="Screenshot 2025-01-20 at 14 39 39" src="https://github.com/user-attachments/assets/c98fd9dd-507e-4b63-9df0-d958e111fa16" />

 ### 2. View unread emails
-To view the emails that have not yet been read selct number 2.
-In the exaple above we have already viewed email number one, therefore the program only shows emails 2 and 3 that are unread.
+To view the emails that have not yet been read select number 2.
+In the example above we have already viewed email number one, therefore the program only shows emails 2 and 3 that are unread.

 <img width="243" alt="Screenshot 2025-01-20 at 14 40 31" src="https://github.com/user-attachments/assets/88546ca8-b4cf-4d3a-9650-0be4cf26fe36" />